Pranay302/Assignment-1/README.md

 3. **Contact information for Vecta Corporation**
 4. **Management Team**

-To learn about our client's experience and for more information about the compant click [here][VC].
+To learn about our client's experience and for more information about us click [here][VC].

 ## Note: